Best Haridwar and Rishikesh One Day Trip from Delhi by Cab | Itinerary

 Laxman Jhula

 Laxman Jhula is a famous and iconic suspension bridge across the river Ganga in Rishikesh.
 It is 450 feet long and 70 feet high from the river.
 It is named after Lakshmana, the younger brother of Lord Rama, who is said to have crossed the river at this spot using a jute rope.
 The bridge offers a stunning view of the river and the city.
-Visit during Delhi to Haridwar-Rishikesh one day trip by cab
+Visit during Haridwar and Rishikesh one day trip from Delhi by cab

 Location